Updated on 5/13/2022

 Physical symptoms of anhedonia may include:

-- Inability to derive pleasure from physical sensations
+- Inability to derive positive emotion from physical sensations

 - Food may not taste as good as it once did; it may taste bland